MarwanNasser999/StocKast/README.md

 ### 3. Configure the Gemini API Key

-Get a Gemini API key from Google AI Studio.
+StocKast uses the Google Gemini API for its AI Assistant.

+Set your API key as an environment variable.

 #### Windows CMD